markusleh/markusleh.github.io/_posts/2017-06-04-eternalblue-smb.md

 1. Understanding the exploit method
 2. Using the exploit and popping under the hood of a vulnerable machine to see what happens
-3. Reversing the problem and looking at the code

-Number 3 is included in the Part 2 of this post (which I will post later) detailing the vulnerability in the actual code.

 # Understanding the exploit method